-What should one be aware of before deleting an IBM Storage Scale cluster?
+What should one be aware of before deleting the IBM Storage Scale cluster?

-- Before deleting the IBM Storage Scale cluster on the cloud, ensure that any data that is required is backed up.
-All data stored in the IBM Storage Scale file systems will be permanently removed during deletion. - Deleting a cluster may lead to failure if there are other resources that reference the resources created by cloudkit; or if there are additional resources that are not recognized by cloudkit but share the network resources created by cloudkit.
+- Prior to deleting the IBM Storage Scale cluster on the cloud, ensure that any data that is required is backed up.
+All data stored in the IBM Storage Scale file systems will be permanently removed during deletion. - Deleting a cluster may lead to failure if there are other resources that reference the resources created by cloudkit, or if there are additional resources sharing the network resources created by cloudkit that are not recognized by cloudkit.